The True Cost of Inventory Financing: Factor Rates and What to Compare

 How it works: A factor rate is a multiplier applied to the advance amount.
 If you receive £50,000 at a factor rate of 1.3, you repay £65,000 in total (£50,000 × 1.3).
 The £15,000 cost is fixed — it does not reduce if you repay early.

 Why this matters: Because the cost is flat, repaying faster does not save you money.
 In fact, it makes the product more expensive on an annualised basis.
-A £50,000 advance at a 1.3 factor rate:
+For illustration, a £50,000 advance at a 1.3 factor rate (£15,000 fixed cost) annualises approximately as follows depending on repayment period:

 How to convert a factor rate to an effective APR: